symbol/symbol-docs/source/guides/aggregate/adding-cosginatures-aggregate-complete.rst

 Step 1: Construct the aggregate complete transaction
 ****************************************************

-Open up a text editor.
-Using Alice's account, construct the Aggregate Complete Transaction:
+1. Open up a text editor.
+Then, construct the Aggregate Complete Transaction using Alice's account.

 .. example-code::